 - Extension cords shall be in good condition.
 Cut, spliced or taped extension cords will not be allowed.
 Cords shall not cause a trip hazard and be located away from water or water based substance and shall be grounded.

-- Generators shall be confined within in the vendor area and not accessible to the public.
+- Generators shall be confined within the vendor area and not accessible to the public.
 DO NOT refuel while the generator is running.
 Generators shall be in good working condition.

 Fire Alarm Plan Submittal & Fire Alarm Servicing